Jessica Chastain: Personal life

 Despite significant media attention, Chastain remains guarded about her personal life, and chooses not to attend red carpet events with a partner.
 She considers herself to be a "shy" person, and in 2011 expressed a preference for domestic routines like dog-walking and playing ukulele over partying.
 Chastain has cited the actress Isabelle Huppert as an influence, for managing a family, while also playing "out-there roles" on screen.

 She is an animal lover, and has adopted a rescue dog.
 Raised by a vegan chef mother, Chastain was a pescatarian for much of her life before health troubles prompted her to begin practicing veganism.
 She is an investor in Beyond Meat, a meat substitutes company.

 In the 2000s, Chastain was in a long-term relationship with writer-director Ned Benson that ended in 2010.
-In 2012, she began dating Gian Luca Passi de Preposulo, an Italian count of the Passi de Preposulo noble family, who is an executive for the fashion brand Moncler.
+In 2012, she began dating Gian Luca Passi de Preposulo, an executive for the fashion brand Moncler.
 On June 10, 2017, Chastain married Preposulo at his family's estate in Carbonera, Italy.
 In 2018, the couple had a daughter through surrogacy.
 They later had a son.
 They reside in New York City.